astoko/CounterProject/README.md

 #### Is this fastest way possible to complete this project?

-Most probably not but ~~i sure hope someday we get better and faster ways of doing this!~~ the new js version is faster than the python one, but could still be faster XD
+Most probably not but ~~i sure hope someday we get better and faster ways of doing this!~~ the new python version is faster than the js one, but could still be faster XD

-#### Why is there both `run.sh` and `spam.js`?
+#### Why is there both `run.sh` and `main.py`?
-Running `bun spam.js` will work, but bun seems to constantly memory leak, hogging gigabytes of memory. `run.sh` waits 60 seconds and
+`main.py` does not deal with SIGINT, and will therefore leave orphans running.

 #### Is this safe, Will i get in trouble of sending so many requests?

 Yes, the owner of the site has said that its okay, From the owner: "break this :3"

 #### Is the code AI generated?
-Yes.
+Only run.sh.

 ## Licenses Used